phpWhois/phpWhois/docs/UPGRADE.md

 ----------------------------------------

 1. You can check the list of new features in CHANGELOG.md
-2. Minimum supported version of PHP is **5.3** because of namespaces
-3. Project has external depencies and can be installed only through composer
+1. Project has external depencies and can be installed only through composer